NerdyNomads/Text-Savvy/readme.md

 by [Nerdy Nomads](https://github.com/NerdyNomads)

-A web application with a browser extension that allows users to save important blocks of text in a convenient spot where they can easily access, organize and share their saved text with other users!
+Hello, we are Nerdy Nomads, a group of 5 student developers hoping to help fellow academics in this new age of digital information.
+More and more people use the web to collect data, whether through a form of researching, studying or reading.
+There is vast information out there, but how can we keep track of them in an organized and efficient manner?
+Text Savvy is a browser extension tool to help with this.
+With a simple highlight and right-click, it allows users to save text on the go.
+It provides the ability to organize information through workspaces and share with other users.
+We value productivity, efficiency and collaboration.
+We believe that with the integration of Text Savvy into your workflow will make your flow as seamless as possible.

 https://user-images.githubusercontent.com/24909769/158043643-078718a1-54da-4fd8-8589-cc3f02cc9772.mp4